matthew-martin1184/healthcare_db_analytics_project/docs/index.md

 - SQL queries and views for insights like appointment frequency, doctor workload, and patient billing summaries
 - Data transformation and visualization with pandas, numpy, and matplotlib
 - End-to-end pipeline from raw `.csv` to live Oracle DB
-- Analysis Dashboard for Exploratory Analysis
+- Dashboard for Exploratory Analysis

 ## 📊 Technologies Used